19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

-(3) Notwithstanding anything in this section, where it appears to the Comptroller that any income of an approved securitisation company which has been exempted from tax under subsection (1) ought not to have been so exempted for any year of assessment, the Comptroller may, at any time within 6 years (if that year of assessment is 2007 or a preceding year of assessment) or 4 years (if that year of assessment is 2008 or a subsequent year of assessment) after that expiration of that year of assessment, make such assessment or additional assessment on the company as may appear to be necessary in order to make good any loss of tax.
+(3) Notwithstanding anything in this section, where it appears to the Comptroller that any income of an approved securitisation company which has been exempted from tax under subsection (1) ought not to have been so exempted for any year of assessment, the Comptroller may, at any time within 4 years after the expiration of that year of assessment, make such assessment or additional assessment upon the company as may appear to be necessary in order to make good any loss of tax.

-[34/2005; 53/2007]
+[Act 19 of 2013 wef 01/01/2014]

+(3A) Parts XVII and XVIII (relating to assessments, objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if an assessment under subsection (3) were a notice of assessment.

+[Act 19 of 2013 wef 01/01/2014]

 (4) In this section —